 - C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total.
+First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.

-FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 1307 Total first-time, first-year (freshman) women who applied 1918 Total first-time, first-year (freshman) men who were admitted 1023 Total first-time, first-year (freshman) women who were admitted 1600 Total full-time, first-time, first-year (freshman) men who enrolled 168 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 248 Total part-time, first-time, first-year (freshman) women who enrolled 0 Total first-time, first-year (degree-seeking) who applied 3225 Total first-time, first-year (degree-seeking) who were admitted 2623 Total first-time, first-year (degree-seeking) who enrolled 416
+FIRST-TIME, FIRST YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied 1260 Total first-time, first-year women who applied 1910 Total first-time, first-year of another gender who applied Total first-time, first-year men who were admitted 1009 Total first-time, first-year women who were admitted 1612 Total first-time, first-year of another gender who were admitted

+Total full-time, first-time, first-year men who enrolled 175 Total part-time, first-time, first-year men who enrolled 1 Total full-time, first-time, first-year women who enrolled 268 Total part-time, first-time, first-year women who enrolled 0 Total full-time, first-time, first-year of another gender who enrolled Total part-time, first-year of another gender who enrolled Total first-time, first-year (degree-seeking) who applied 3170 Total first-time, first-year (degree-seeking) who were admitted 2618 Total first-time, first-year (degree-seeking) enrolled 444

 C2.
+First-time, first-year wait-listed students

-Freshman wait-listed students $\checkmark$ Students who met admission requirements but whose final admission was contingen t on space av Do you have a policy of placing students on a waiting list?
-Yes No If yes, please answer the questions below for Fall 2021 admissions: WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted: Is your waiting list ranked? □ Yes □ No $\Rightarrow$ If yes, do you release that information to students? $\square$ Yes $\square$ No ⇒ Do you release that information to school counselors? ☐ Yes ☐ No C3-C5: Admission Requirements C3.
-High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking g entering stu ☒ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required C4.
-Does your institution require or recommend a general college-preparatory program for degree-seek ☑ Require ☐ Recommend ☐ Neither require nor recommend
+✓ Students who met admission requirements but v vhose fin al admission was contingent on space availability) Do you have a policy of placing students on a waiting list? ☐ Yes ⊠ No

+If yes, please answer the questions below for Fall 2022 admissions:

+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted:

+Is your waiting list ranked? \Rightarrow If yes, do you release that information to students? ☐ Yes □ No → Do you release that information to school counselors? □ Vec □ No

+C3-C5: Admission Requirements

+C3.
+High school completion requirement

+Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: ☒ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required C4.
+Does your institution require or recommend a general college-preparatory program for degree-seeking students? ⊠ Require □ Recommend ☐ Neither require nor recommend